princessbleach/Zoe-GPs-Writeup/README.md

 #### Voice Lines

-We recorded all voice lines over two days in our university studio.
+We recorded all voice lines over two days in one of the uni studios.
 The process was highly collaborative, with two designers and two developers present.
 The designers printed out scripts, ensuring actors had the exact lines at hand.
 To help actors embody their characters, we displayed concept art on a screen, offering visual inspiration.
 The sessions ran smoothly, and we successfully captured all required voice content within our planned timeframe.
-I also outsourced an actor online to play one of the older archetypes as there were no students suitable.
+I also out-sourced an actor online to play one of the older archetypes as there were no students suitable.
 I then edited voice lines in Reaper (Cockos Incorporated, 2024), ensuring they met standards needed in game and exported them with understandable naming conventions.

 #### Music, Foley/SFX